wendyverdonk93/docs/content/tools/zero-authorization/how-to-activate-zero-authorization.md

 ---
 ## Activation

-The activation of Zero Authorization takes place in the MultiSafepay Control.
-Please contact our screening department at <risk@multisafepay.com>
+The activation of Zero Authorization takes place in the MultiSafepay Control.Contact our screening department at <risk@multisafepay.com>

 After our screening department has enabled this feature for the website you selected, it is important to view the [API documentation] regarding Zero Authorization.
 This is not incorporated in our [ecommerce integrations](/integrations/ecommerce-integrations) by default, but it can be added through customization from your side.

 Do you have any questions about this process?
-Please contact our Integrations department at <integration@multisafepay.com>
+Contact our Integration Team at <integration@multisafepay.com>